Hangar Prep

 Why: Hose shortens under pressure, so 5-8% slack is required; hose must never be installed twisted or taut.
 FAA-H-8083-30B ch.9.

-2. volts.
+2. Electron.

 Which of the following tools is best to use when cutting soft aluminum tubing?